 Land use and ownership rights to the forest resources still remain secure.
 Ensuring by-laws are followed depends on operational revenue generated by the project for communities and local governance structures.
 Carbon Tanzania fully understands that this essentially means being able to achieve sales levels that meet financial expectations and commitments (see sales section below).
-The project is continuing in ensuring pastoralist communities follow traditional grazing patterns within the overall land use plan, and on this third project cycle the inclusion of many of these communities in the project expansion has greatly improved.
+The project is continuing in ensuring pastoralist communities follow traditional grazing patterns within the overall land use plan, and on this fourth project cycle the inclusion of many of these communities in the project expansion has greatly improved.
 Furthermore, in this case grazing regimes protect against deforestation, and are overseen by the communities through their enforcement regimes.
 Some years heavy rains can mean that areas designated for grazing flood and some cattle grazing is displaced into protected areas.
-During this project monitoring period, this was the case; the communities were working diligently through local agreements to ensure there were no negative effects on the forest.
+In this fourth project cycle, this was not the case.

 Carbon Tanzania and our partners, including the Ujamaa Community Resource Team (UCRT), are constantly communicating, and working with district government to ensure transparency.
 The Tanzanian Government increasingly takes poaching of mega-fauna seriously but poaching in the region is also a local security and livelihood concern for communities.
 The project success in biodiversity protection has led to increased wildlife populations and thus attracted increased poaching.
 Due to the distances involved and resource challenges, responses to poaching can be limited but Carbon Tanzania and its partner communities continue to work to find solutions to resource and balance these challenges as the more resources used towards these important but costly anti-poaching activities can mean less available for the critical socioeconomic impacts that the project is built on.
 Having full-time project managers based in Yaeda and Eyasi confers increased capacity to be more responsive to community needs and improves our speed and efficiency when gathering information from the communities.
-In this third project cycle, there are increasing numbers of project VGS who have undergone training and received coaching from others who have years of expertise and experiences in conducting patrols and certification at respected institutes such as Pasiansi5 and Likuyu Sekamaganga.
+In this fourth project cycle, there are increasing numbers of project VGS who have undergone training and received coaching from others who have years of expertise and experiences in conducting patrols and certification at respected institutes such as Pasiansi7 and Likuyu Sekamaganga.
 All VGS through project training receive official documentation and recognition from the district, significant in terms of both their capacity and their authority.